tomelam/seq_webapp_jsScheme/README.md

 by typing [http://localhost:8080/sum2](http://localhost:8080/sum2)
 into your web browser's address bar.
-The program asks for and waits for one number, then jumps to a second web page, where it asks for and gets a second number, then jumps to a third web page, where it sums the two numbers.
-It stores continuations to remember the first and second numbers.
+The program asks for and waits for one number, then jumps to a second web page, where it asks for and waits for a second number, then jumps to a third web page, where it sums the two numbers.
+Along the way it stores continuations to remember its each halt after serving a page, even saving the first and second numbers.
-In case the user presses his browser's back button once or twice or retypes the URL of the second or first page, the program recalls these numbers and presents them in input forms just like the forms where the user typed them.
+In case the user presses his browser's back button once or twice anywhere along the way, or retypes the URL of the second or first page, the program recalls its state when a number was typed into the respective page, and shows the number and again in its input form, just as the user originally typed it, and the user can change the number or accept it and continue the program as before.

 Section 5.2 of Christian Queinnec's paper
 ['Inverting back the inversion of control or, Continuations versus page-centric programming'](https://pages.lip6.fr/Christian.Queinnec/PDF/www.pdf)